nathantebbs/StatDoc/README.md

 # StatDoc Programming Language

+> [!WARNING]
-Hi!
+> Hi!
 This project is a personal project for learning and currently it is in the early stages of development.
 Please see docs folder for more info :)

 ## Using StatDoc